Factor-guided estimation of large covariance matrix function with conditional functional sparsity: Simulations

-We next compare our proposed AFT estimator in \eqref{eq.thre} with two related methods for estimating the idiosyncratic covariance $\bSigma_{\varepsilon},$ where the details can be found in Section F of the Supplementary Material.
-Following \cite{fan2013}, the threshold level for AFT is selected as $\lambda=\dot{C}(\sqrt{\log p/n}+1/\sqrt{p})$ with $\dot{C}=0.5.$ We also implemented the cross-validation method to choose $\dot C.$ However, such method incurred heavy computational costs and only gave a very slight improvement.
-We finally compare our DIGIT and FPOET estimators with two competing methods for estimating the covariance $\bSigma_y.$ The first competitor is the sample covariance estimator $\widehat{\bSigma}_{y}^{\sS}.$ For comparison, we also implement the method of Guo, Qiao and Wang (2022) in conjunction with our AFT (denoted as GQW).
-This combined method firstly employs autocovariance-based eigenanalysis to estimate $\bB$ and then follows the similar procedure as DIGIT to estimate $\bbf_t(\cdot)$ and $\bSigma_{\varepsilon}.$ Although DIGIT and GQW estimators (or FPOET estimator) are specifically developed to fit model \eqref{eq.model_1} (or model \eqref{eq.model_2}), we also use them (or it) for estimating $\bSigma_y$ under DGP2 (or DGP1) to evaluate the robustness of each proposal under model misspecification.
+We next compare our proposed AFT estimator in \eqref{eq.thre} with two related methods for estimating the idiosyncratic covariance $\bSigma_{\varepsilon},$ where the details can be found in Section~\ref{supsec.F} of the supplementary material.
+Following \cite{fan2013}, the threshold level under hard thresholding for AFT is selected as $\lambda=\dot{C}(\sqrt{\log p/n}+1/\sqrt{p})$ with $\dot{C}=0.5.$ To select the optimal $\dot{C}$, we also implemented a cross-validation method over a candidate set, whose lower bound was determined in a way similar to (4.1) of \cite{fan2013} to ensure the positive definiteness of the AFT estimators.
+However, such method incurred heavy computational costs and only gave a very slight improvement.
+We finally compare our DIGIT and FPOET estimators with two competing methods for estimating the covariance $\bSigma_y.$ The first competitor is the sample covariance estimator $\widehat{\bSigma}_{y}^{\sS}.$ For comparison, we also implement the method of \cite{guo2025factor} in conjunction with our AFT (denoted as GQW).
+This combined method employs autocovariance-based eigenanalysis to estimate $\bB$ and then follows the similar procedure as DIGIT to estimate $\bbf_t(\cdot)$ and $\bSigma_{\varepsilon}.$ Although DIGIT and GQW estimators (or FPOET estimator) are specifically developed to fit model \eqref{eq.model_1} (or model \eqref{eq.model_2}), we also use them (or it) for estimating $\bSigma_y$ under DGP2 (or DGP1) to evaluate the robustness of each proposal under model misspecifications.
 For both DGPs, we set $\alpha=0.5$ and generate $n=60, 80, \dots, 200$ observations of $p=50, 100, 150, 200$ functional variables.
-We adopt the eigenvalue-ratio-based method to determine $r.$ Figures~\ref{fig.3} and \ref{fig.4} display the numerical summaries of losses measured by functional versions of elementwise $\ell_{\infty}$ norm, Frobenius norm, and matrix $\ell_1$ norm for DGP1 and DGP2, respectively.
+Figures~\ref{fig.3} and \ref{fig.4} display the numerical summaries of losses measured by functional versions of elementwise $\ell_{\infty}$ norm, Frobenius norm, and matrix $\ell_1$ norm for DGP1 and DGP2, respectively.